Ebix set to snap up Yatra for Rs 2,314 crore

 Citi Group Global Markets Inc was the financial advisor and Goodwin Procter LLP was the legal counsel.

-Ebix had proposed to acquire Yatra Online for $7 per share on debt free basis.
+Ebix had proposed to acquire Yatra Online for about Rs 482 per share on debt free basis.

 With this deal, Ebix aims to become an end-to-end enterprise financial and insurance services player.